ssparv/pythonmysql/README.md

 # pythonmysql
-pythonscript to insert rows to mwsql database
+pythonscript to insert rows to mysql database